 A Team Effort

-Baby Etienna is Clerna’s third child, and her first to be delivered at a hospital.
+Baby Etienna is Clerna’s third child, but her first to be delivered at a hospital.